ampleforth/AIPs/AIPs/aip-5.md

 ### Motivation for Capped Expansion Rate

-Any symmetric policy would either be capped on both expansion and contraction or uncapped on both expansion and contraction.
-We propose capped expansion and contraction to limit the protocol's sensitivity to short-lived, but extreme market conditions that can wildly expand or contract supply.
+We also propose asymptotic limits on the rates of supply change, in order to reduce the protocol's sensitivity to short-lived, but extreme market conditions.

 ## Specification
 <!--The specification should describe the syntax and semantics of any new feature, there are five sections